azagupta/azagupta/README.md

 <br>

-## About
+## About Me

-Recent BSc (Hons) Cyber Security graduate (First Class, 74.56%) currently building out detection engineering and offensive security skills, and completing the Infrastructure Technician Level 3 course with iMeta.
-Actively looking for SOC Analyst / Cybersecurity roles.
+Cyber Security graduate with a First Class Honours degree.

+Outside of that I like coding random projects for fun, and I'm into swimming, new to martial arts, and love puzzle and story based games

 ## Projects